 Pharmacies are becoming more valuable to the Diabetes Community as a way to find diabetes device supplies -- something that hasn't traditionally been available that way -- and it's a signal that CGM use could be seeing a turning point in access for PWDs (people with diabetes) across the nation.

-That is, the supplies for these powerful systems are finally making their way into local pharmacies -- increasing accessibility, and hopefully affordability too.
+That is, the supplies for these powerful continuous glucose monitoring systems are finally making their way into local pharmacies and even Costco -- increasing accessibility, and hopefully affordability too.